 Note: Ancillary services

 In addition to providing incorporation, domiciliary and management (directorship) services, a range of ancillary services at competitive prices is available on request.
-These services include, but are not limited to: provision of dedicated telephone lines; office and personnel assistance; designated staff members (temporary or permanent availability); assistance with office relocation, introduction to real estate agents, government agencies and other third parties.
+These services include but are not limited to the provision of dedicated telephone lines; office and personal assistance; designated staff members (temporary or permanent availability); assistance with office relocation, introduction to real estate agents, government agencies and other third parties.